bemasher/JSONGen/README.md

   * If a compound structure contains duplicate fields of different types, one of the fields is chosen at random.
 This is due to golang's unordered iteration over map entries.
 This should never occur since it is not permitted in the JSON specification, but this is the expected behavior should it happen.

 ### Lists
-  * A list of homogeneous concretely typed values are treated as a list of the concrete type e.g.: `[]float64`
+  * A homogeneous list of primitive  values are treated as a list of the primitive type e.g.: `[]float64`
   * Lists of heterogeneous types are treated as a list of the empty interface: `[]interface{}`
   * Lists with compound elements are treated as an array of structs.
     * Fields of each element are "squashed" into a single struct.
 The result is an array of a struct containing all encountered fields.
     * If a field in one element has a different type in another of the same list, the offending field is treated as an empty interface.

-Examples of all of the above can be found in [example/test.json](example/test.json).
+Examples of all of the above can be found in [test.json](test.json).

 ## Caveats
   * Currently field names within a struct are considered unique based on their unsanitized form.
 This could be troublesome if sanitizing produces non-unique field names of siblings.
 This also complicates the handling of field tags in the case of unique unsanitized names which sanitize to non-unique names.